konfig-dev/splitit-web-sdks/go/docs/PaymentPlanOptionModel.md

 `func (o *PaymentPlanOptionModel) HasLinks() bool`

 HasLinks returns a boolean if a field has been set.

+### GetTermsAndConditionsBrief

+`func (o *PaymentPlanOptionModel) GetTermsAndConditionsBrief() string`

+GetTermsAndConditionsBrief returns the TermsAndConditionsBrief field if non-nil, zero value otherwise.

+### GetTermsAndConditionsBriefOk

+`func (o *PaymentPlanOptionModel) GetTermsAndConditionsBriefOk() (*string, bool)`

+GetTermsAndConditionsBriefOk returns a tuple with the TermsAndConditionsBrief field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTermsAndConditionsBrief

+`func (o *PaymentPlanOptionModel) SetTermsAndConditionsBrief(v string)`

+SetTermsAndConditionsBrief sets TermsAndConditionsBrief field to given value.

+### HasTermsAndConditionsBrief

+`func (o *PaymentPlanOptionModel) HasTermsAndConditionsBrief() bool`

+HasTermsAndConditionsBrief returns a boolean if a field has been set.

+### GetInstallmentFrequency

+`func (o *PaymentPlanOptionModel) GetInstallmentFrequency() string`

+GetInstallmentFrequency returns the InstallmentFrequency field if non-nil, zero value otherwise.

+### GetInstallmentFrequencyOk

+`func (o *PaymentPlanOptionModel) GetInstallmentFrequencyOk() (*string, bool)`

+GetInstallmentFrequencyOk returns a tuple with the InstallmentFrequency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInstallmentFrequency

+`func (o *PaymentPlanOptionModel) SetInstallmentFrequency(v string)`

+SetInstallmentFrequency sets InstallmentFrequency field to given value.

+### HasInstallmentFrequency

+`func (o *PaymentPlanOptionModel) HasInstallmentFrequency() bool`

+HasInstallmentFrequency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)